 Commutative Algebra, David Eisenbud

 This book is huge however.
 It really isn’t written in the same manner as the two above.
 There are lengthy discussions which is good if you like that, bad if you don’t.
 The first chapter is maybe how I would introduce commutative algebra to students, by starting with algebraic geometry.
-Finally, there is one more reference I would like to give:
+There is one more reference on general commutative algebra I would like to give:

 Commutative Ring Theory, Hideyuki Matsumura